lightward/mechanic-tasks/docs/auto-tag-customers-having-a-rolling-minimum-total-spend/README.md

 Tags: Auto-Tag, Customers, Spend

 This task runs daily to maintain tags for any customers that have a certain spending threshold within a rolling period of order history.
 Useful for rewarding customers who keep a consistent spend total.
+Select to have the rolling spend calculated using either "Total sales" (_net sales + additional fess + duties + shipping charges + taxes_) or only "Net sales" (_gross sales - discounts - returns_).

 * View in the task library: [tasks.mechanic.dev/auto-tag-customers-having-a-rolling-minimum-total-spend](https://tasks.mechanic.dev/auto-tag-customers-having-a-rolling-minimum-total-spend)
 * Task JSON, for direct import: [task.json](../../tasks/auto-tag-customers-having-a-rolling-minimum-total-spend.json)